cldf-datasets/wals/README.md

 Cite the source dataset as

 > Dryer, Matthew S. & Haspelmath, Martin (eds.)
 2013.
 The World Atlas of Language Structures Online.
-Jena: Max Planck Institute for the Science of Human History.
+Leipzig: Max Planck Institute for Evolutionary Anthropology.
 (Available online at https://wals.info)

 This dataset is licensed under a CC-BY-4.0 license